Parish of Saint Cyril and Methodius, Belgrade

-In the early XX century on the outskirts of Belgrade, there was a strong need for new pastoral spiritual center for Catholics who were settled and worked in this area after World War I. The Apostolic Nuncio at the time, Hermengilda Pellegrinetti, and Belgrade Archbishop Msgr.
-Rafael Rodić asked the Fathers of the Congregation of the Mission of St. Vincent de Paul from Slovenia to take a parish on the outskirts of Belgrade.
+In the early 20th century, on the periphery of city of Belgrade, there was a strong need for a new pastoral and spirituality center for Catholics who settled and worked in that area after the First World War.
+The then Apostolic Nuncio, Hermengildo Pellegrinetti, and Belgrade Archbishop Msgr.
+Rafael Rodić asked the Fathers Lazarists, Missionaries of St. Vincent de Paul from Slovenia, to take over a parish on the periphery of Belgrade.
 They offered them Čukarica or Karaburma.
-The provincial of the Congregation of the Mission Leopold Šmid and brother Alojz Plantarič chose Čukarica on 5 July 1929.
-Nuncio Pellegrinetti and Archbishop Msgn.
+The Lazarists’ Provincial Leopold Šmid and fellow brother Alojz Plantarič chose Čukarica on July 5th, 1929.
+Nuncio Pellegrinetti and Archbishop Msgr.
 Rodić received the news with joy.
 Parish of Christ the King was quite far away.
-Believers wanted to have their own church and minister.
-Before that, holy mass was served in a private apartment from 1927.
+Believers wanted to have their own church and priest.
+Holy Mass was regularly served on Sundays in a private flat in Čukarica since 1927.

-The parish was established on 1 January 1930.
+The parish was established on January 1st 1930.

-The parish of St. Cyril and Methodius has changed eight pastors from its beginnings up to now.
-Each of them worked diligently for the love of God and the salvation of souls.
+The parish of St. Cyril and Methodius has changed eight parish priests from its beginnings up to now.
+Each of them worked diligently out of love for God and for salvation of souls.

-Church of Saints Cyril and Methodius
+Church of Saint Cyril and Methodius

-35 Požeška Street, Belgrade, 11000
+35 Požeška Street, 11000 Belgrade

-Alojz Letonja, pastor
+Alojz Letonja, Parish priest

 Spiritual Assistant Petar Tashev